How to Install Soap Dispenser in Kitchen Sink

 Remove all items from the countertop and underneath the kitchen sink.
 You want to have a clean surface above and below the countertop.
 I find that it’s much easier to work this way.

-Attach the pump tube (long straw) to the pump head.
+Attach the pump tube (long straw) to the base of the pump and the soap bottle underneath the sink.
 This attachment will ensure the soap gets pulled from the dispenser bottle.

-Lift the soap pump head and pour the soap in from the top part of the dispenser.
-If you have a bottom-fill soap dispenser, then you will need to go under the sink to fill it up.
-Once done, pump the dispenser several times until the liquid detergent comes out, and the soap is evenly distributed.
+Fill up the soap from the top part of the dispenser.
+If you have a bottom-fill soap dispenser, you must go under the sink to fill it up.
+Once done, pump the dispenser several times until the liquid detergent comes out and the soap is evenly distributed.

 Pro Tip – The manufacturer’s bottle usually comes in an average 10-16oz bottle.
-For some people, this is a small-size bottle that will still need to be refilled often.
-For convenience, you can buy a separate hose or extension tube that connects directly to a big bulk bottle of dishwashing liquid instead of utilizing the manufacturer’s bottle.
+For some people, this small bottle will still need to be refilled often.
+What I do instead is buy a separate hose or extension tube that connects directly to a big bulk bottle of dishwashing liquid instead of utilizing the manufacturer’s bottle.
 This will last several months without the need to refill the soap continuously.

 Now that you have completed the installation process, you can finally put away the old bottle of soap on top of the counter and enjoy your integrated soap dispenser.
 A pump dispenser will make your kitchen more functional and easy to use.